Best Interior Paint Colors for Every Seasonal Color Type: Winter, Spring, Summer, and Autumn

 Summer Types: Soft, Cool & Muted

-Top Paint Colors for Summer Homes:
+Top Colors for Summer:

 • Dusty Rose or Mauve – A romantic choice for bedrooms or a serene sitting area.